-This award is commonly used in long day care centres and out of school hour's services for employees other than teachers.
+This award is commonly used in long day care centres for employees other than teachers.
 It is also used for cleaners, gardeners and some administrators.

-It is not used for teachers or assistants who work exclusively in a kindergarten program where the service is named as a respondent to the Victorian Early Childhood Teachers and Assistants Agreement (VECTAA 2009) or its successor the Victorian Early Childhood Teachers and Educators Agreement 2016 (VECTEA 2016)
+It is not used for teachers or educators who work exclusively in a kindergarten program where the service is a named respondent to the Victorian Early Childhood Teachers and Educators Agreement 2016 (VECTEA 2016), the Early Education Employees Agreement 2016 (EEEA 2016), the Victorian Early Childhood Agreement 2016 (VECA 2016) or the childcare service is a named respondent to the Professional Childcare Standard 2018.

-Wage rates from the first pay period commencing on or after 1 July 2017.
+Wage rates from the start of the first full pay period that starts on or after 1 November 2020.